etiennebr/rstdocs/improc.rst

 Fuzzy Model (requisite)
 ~~~~~~~~~~~~~~~~~~~~~~~

-The application performs the fuzzy model estimation (once by use case:
+The *DSFuzzyModelEstimation* application performs the fuzzy model
-descriptor set / Belief support / Plausibility support).
-It has the
+estimation (once by use case: descriptor set / Belief support /
-following input parameters :
+Plausibility support).
+It has the following input parameters :

 -  ``-psin`` a vector data of positive samples enriched according to the
    “Compute Descriptors” part